corneliusdavid/ccLib/README.md

 ## Miscellaneous

-The "misc" folder contains only one unit (more may be added later): **uSearchRecList**.
-This unit contains a couple of procedure type declarations and one procedure: GetSearchRecs.
+The "misc" folder contains a couple of units (more may be added later): **uSearchRecList** and **uTestUtils**.
+The first one contains a couple of procedure type declarations and one procedure: GetSearchRecs.

     TPathStatusProc = reference to procedure (const Path: string; var Stop: Boolean);
 	TFileFoundProc = reference to procedure (FileInfo: TSearchRec);